Human-in-the-Loop Multi-Agent Ventilator Decision Support with Contextual Bandit Preference Learning

 Quick Take

 The Ventilator Decision Support System (VDSS) enhances ventilator management by integrating human feedback with a contextual bandit approach, improving recommendation acceptability and reducing interaction rounds in ICU settings.
-This multi-agent framework allows for personalized decision-making while providing traceable evidence for clinician review.
+This framework allows for personalized decision-making while providing traceable evidence for clinician review.

 Key Points